 This BBC trend continued with the advent of television and later the internet.
 In the late 1990s they saw the potential for in online and invested heavily in their own website.
 They were one of the first major media organisations to do so and now the BBC website is one of the world's premier online news outlets.

 Newspapers cannot be blamed for not investing in the world wide web back in the 1990s, but it is fatal for them not to do so now.
 Years ago printing presses were all ran manually and no one could think that a computer would run them, yet unexpectedly today it is standard for a computer system to operate a network of printing presses all over a country.
 Ten years ago not many print journalists would fathom that they, the reporter, would now be running around with a camera in one had and a dictaphone in the other trying to get that juicy multimedia scoop.

 Journalism isn't dead, it's not dying and it isn't broken either – it's evolving, adapting and moving forward like never before.

 It's a brave new media and it's here to stay.

 CHAMPION IN FOCUS

-Position: Freelance Writer
+Position: Writer and editor